OpenBfS/imis-iam/keycloak/iam_spi/README.md

 ## Tests

-Arquilian and other native test tools do not allow to write tests for a Keycloak extension itself.
+Arquilian, Jupiter and other native test tools do not allow to write tests for a Keycloak extension itself.
 That's why we use Python unittests in a IMIS Development setup for unit testing the HTTP API of the Keycloak extension.

 See `../../tests/README.md` for more details.